John Chapman's Guide to Getting Published

 Epigraph A quotation or poem.
 This may be placed on the verso of contents, list of figures, or facing chapter one.
 Epigraphs may also be placed at the start of each chapter.
 Optional Optional

-Forward A short piece written by someone other than the author possibly explaining the context of the book.
+Foreword (not forward) A short piece written by someone other than the author possibly explaining the context of the book.
 Optional Optional

 Preface A short piece written by the author explaining the context of the book and how it came about.
 Rare in fiction.
 Optional Optional